 How Cats Behave When They're Dying

 It is an unfortunate fact of life that death must also occur.
 It is difficult to watch a dear friend reach the end of his days, as many cat owners will attest.
-It's possible that some cats will die unexpectedly or blessedly in their sleep.
+It's possible some cats will die unexpectedly or blessedly in their sleep.
 According to Feline CRF.org, other cats will exhibit certain behaviors and signs before they pass on.

 A cat that is sick and dying will often go through a drastic personality change.
 If he was formerly an outgoing fellow, he may now become something of a recluse and become irritable if you try to handle him.
 This is likely because he's in pain and doesn't want to be touched.
 On the other hand, some cats that were quite independent when they were healthy may now seek out the companionship of the owners as death draws near.
+This can be a difficult symptom to interpret, as many non-life-threatening illnesses can also lead to this behavior.

 Cats seem to have the ability to know that they are going to die.
 A sick cat will often begin seeking out places that are comfortable to him, yet away from his owners.
 For pet owners who allow a cat outside, this can cause problems.
 Cats will often seek out cool, shaded areas, such as under bushes, thickets of wild grasses or under vehicles.
 If your sick or aging pet has suddenly pulled a disappearing act, check in these areas around your home first.
 Indoor pets will exhibit a similar behavior, seeking out cool, dark areas in which to rest.
 Typical hiding places in the home include the cellar, under beds or in rooms used for storage.
+A dying cat may not even come out when it is time for meals, to drink water or use the litter box.

 Changes in Eating